DecLearn/declearn/docs/devs-guide/benchmarks.md

-- As a release-tag regression check, a fixed subset of benchmarks is run on every release-tag push, comparing the new release against the previous one and failing the pipeline if a regression beyond a 1.5x factor is detected.
+- As a release-tag regression check, a fixed subset of benchmarks is run on every release-tag push, comparing the new release against the previous one and failing the benchmark job (a non-blocking warning) if a regression beyond a 1.5x factor is detected.
 - As an on-demand investigation tool, developers may run any subset of benchmarks against any commits, browse the results as an ASV timeline, and use the py-spy (CPU/time) and memray (memory) integrations to generate flame graphs for a specific